RicRicci22/dncs-lab/README.md

 ```
 ## Final comments
 Here finish our project for the course of Design of Networks and Communication System, must say that we forked the repository from [dustnic/dncs-lab].
-This project is powered by dustnic, that permit us to fork his files and expand it as a project.
+This project is powered by dustnic, that we want to thank because he permit us to fork his files and expand it as a project.